acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 3 - Create the ECS cluster, ECS task definition and ECS service.md

 # Rekognition-ECR Demo

+To complete this stage, you will need first to have the Cloudfomation stack deployed.
+If you have not done so, please follow the section `1-Click Install` in the main README.md file.

 In this part of the DEMO, you will be creating a few things:-

 - An ECS cluster to deploy the application.